openschc/schc-json-parser/README.md

 # schc-json-parser
-SCHC Library to parse an unparse LoRaWAN SCHC Packets into and from a JSON Format
+SCHC Library to parse and unparse LoRaWAN SCHC Packets into and from a JSON Format

 # To install the library